Board of Trustees

 BOT Meetings...

 Boards typically meet once a month between February and December.
 Meetings are open to the public, however, they are not public meetings where everyone has the right to speak.
 Speaking rights can be granted in advance by the Board Chair.
-Sometimes parts of Board meetings are closed to the public when the board is discussing confidential matters.
+Sometimes parts of Board meetings are closed to the public when the Board is discussing confidential matters.
 BOT members are also involved in Board sub-committees which meet as required to discuss issues.
 Recommendations from these meetings are presented to the full board for approval.

 Can I get involved?